bisonbet/ollama-swift/README.md

 3. **Keep models loaded** with `keepAlive` for frequently-used models
 4. **Use local models** to avoid network latency
 5. **Stream responses** for better perceived performance

+## Testing

+All integration tests live under `Tests/OllamaTests` and exercise the real HTTP API (`ClientTests.swift`, `ModelTests.swift`, etc.).
+To run them locally:

+1. Make sure `ollama serve` is running and `ollama pull llama3.2` has completed (the suite defaults to that model).
+2. Execute `swift test` from the repository root.
+The `@Suite(.serialized)` attribute keeps network calls orderly, and tests automatically disable themselves on CI via the `CI` environment variable.

+These tests cover text/chat generation, streaming, embeddings, tool calling, and model management so you can verify the client end-to-end after making changes.

 ## License